Rockaway Beach and Boardwalk

 On Atlantic Ocean, from Beach 9th Street, Far Rockaway, to Beach 149th Street, Neponsit

 From surfers to swimmers to the Ramones, everyone wants to "hitch a ride to Rockaway Beach."
-Rockaway Beach is a year-round resource for residents all along the Rockaway peninsula, and it comes alive each summer from Memorial Day weekend through Labor Day weekend with millions of visitors.
+Rockaway Beach is a year-round resource for residents all along the Rockaway peninsula, and it comes alive each summer with millions of visitors.

-Beach goers can enjoy the sand and water, the variety of concessions, and the city's only legal surfing beach, located between 67-69 Street and 87-92 Street.
+Beach goers can enjoy the sand and water, the variety of concessions, and the city's only legal surfing beaches.
 Rockaway Beach is also home to a variety of playgrounds and other outdoor activities.

 Directions and Parking